 In 2007, he began to work at the Kino Bay Center as the Transportation Coordinator.
 Cosme’s work involves taking university classes, researchers, and local school kids out in the panga to look for whales, study birds, and visit the surrounding islands, among other things.
 At the center, Cosme also applies all the knowledge he gained at the CONLEP: soldering, electrical work, engine repairs and maintenance, and also enjoys building new furniture for the ever-expanding Center - skills which he learned from another former station manager, Tom Donovan.
-Cosme and the members of his fishing cooperative were awarded a federal grant to take a course in sea turtle conservation, and in October 2010, they begin a project monitoring sea turtles at the Isla San Pedro Biosphere Reserve.
+Since 2010, Cosme and a few fishermen from the community have formed a Sea Turtle Monitoring Group that formed with support from CONANP.

 The oldest of five brothers, Julio was born in 1967 in Mexico City.
 He arrived in Kino with his family in 1981.
 At first his family supported themselves with artisanal wood carving, house construction, and fishing.
 In the following years, Julio worked as a gardener, waiter, bartender, house painter, carpenter, and much more.
 He began working for Prescott in 2004.
 We now count on Julio to keep the station alive and running.
 He lives with his family in Kino Viejo.
 On weekends, he and his soccer team enjoy losing games against other old men.